muriloboratto/howto-ogbon/README.md

 ----

-## It is possible use the jupyter lab on Ogbon?
+## It is possible use the jupyter lab on Ogbon in the login node?

 ### 1) Connect set the jupyter port